 Up there with one of Perth's best walks, don’t miss a step of the magnificent Law Walk by kicking off at the UWA Boat Shed.
 Walk towards the city before crossing Mounts Bay Road and heading up the steps where the Matilda Bay stretch of apartments end and Kings Park begins.
 Known to locals as “the rollercoaster” for its continuous ups and downs, the walk’s vistas of the Swan River and the CBD make the cardio blast worthwhile.

 Matilda Bay Reserve

 The UWA Boat Shed features again as a great start point to the Matilda Bay Reserve Walk, but this time, head in the opposite direction.
-Take in iconic spots like the Matilda Bay Tearooms, Jo Jo’s café perched on the Nedlands Bath Marina jetty and well-loved yacht clubs.
+Take in iconic spots like the Matilda Bay Tearooms, Jo Jo’s cafe perched on the Nedlands Bath Marina jetty and well-loved yacht clubs.
 Take a detour off the path to check out Pelican Point lookout and if it’s a warm day, pack your bathers and bombie off the end of a jetty.
-We dare you.

 Bold Park, City Beach

 Take in the city skyline and coastal aspects from the beautiful Zamia Trail, definitely one of Perth's best walks.
 Hike over 5km of undulating terrain, starting and finishing at the top of Reabold Hill, which is the highest natural point along the metropolitan coastline.